AccelerateNetworks/fusionpbx-webtexting/README.md

 * Contact edit button may be displayed to users who do not have contact edit permission (they will see a "permission denied" screen when they click)
 * Threads list does not update when new messages are received
 * Having a thread open registers a SIP client on the extension, calls to which will be ignored

+## Developing
+Frontend build requires a bunch of javascript stuff.
+To do it without installing a bunch of javascript stuff, install podman and use `build-frontend.sh`